Reviewing TD (NASDAQ:GLG) and Code Chain New Continent (NASDAQ:CCNC)

 |N/A

 0.2% of TD shares are held by institutional investors.
 Comparatively, 34.8% of Code Chain New Continent shares are held by institutional investors.
 6.6% of TD shares are held by insiders.
 Comparatively, 16.3% of Code Chain New Continent shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary